badhive/stitch/README.md

 ### Todo
 - [Liveness analysis](https://en.wikipedia.org/wiki/Live-variable_analysis)
 on regs and flags
-  - potential new utility function to get sate-to-use regs / flags at any given point in a function
+  - potential new utility function to get safe-to-use regs / flags at any given point in a function
+- Generally more robust analysis process (implement `X86BasicBlock`)
+- Tail call detection by saving all call sites traced from entrypoint(s)